 The other part of this is temperature.
 Water coming from the grid is typically a certain temperature.
-Your water heater needs to make up that difference inside the flow rate.
+Your heater needs to make up that difference inside the flow rate.

 The other choice you have to make is whether gas or electric.

 If you choose an electric tankless, the location or locations you choose must have the correct voltage outlet.

 You also have to decide if your house’s electrical system can support the demands of going tankless.
 Although tankless heaters use less standby energy overall, and are more efficient than a tank, they do have differing energy requirements.
 You need to check this system.

 The third consideration is that it must be on its own circuit.
 It’s too dangerous to loop it with another appliance or outlet.

 If you decide to invest in a gas heater, check to see if the gas supply line will support it.
 If the old gas line isn’t sufficient, you’ll need to upgrade that as well (and add that cost in to your system estimate.)

 Also, a gas tankless heater must be ventilated, and if you are putting it into a space that previously held a tank heater, you might have to retrofit the space for adequate ventilation.